Scattering matrix and inclusive scattering matrix in algebraic quantum field theory: Algebraic approach to quantum theory

-We say that the algebra $\cA$ and space-time translations specify a quantum theory in $\bR^d.$ We will define particles as elementary excitations of the ground state; the theory of these particles and their collisions is the quantum field theory in the algebraic approach.
+We will define particles as elementary excitations of the ground state; the theory of particles and their collisions should be considered as quantum field theory in algebraic approach.
+(See the definition of elementary excitation for the case when $\cA$ is an algebra over $\bC$ in Section 3.)

 The action of a translation group on $\cA$ induces an action of this group on the space of states.
 In relativistic quantum field theory one should have an action of the Poincar\'e group on the algebra of observables (hence on states).